 In a small, heat-safe bowl, place the chopped butter and chocolate and place over a small pot of simmering water, making sure the water in the pot doesn’t touch the bowl.
 Melt the chocolate and butter, stirring occasionally, until smooth.
 Set the bowl aside to cool briefly.

 In a large bowl, place the flour, xanthan gum, baking powder, baking soda, salt, cocoa powder, and sugar, and whisk to combine well.
-Create a well in the center of the dry ingredients, and add the melted butter and chocolate mixture, egg and egg whites, vanilla, and buttermilk and water mixture, mixing to combine after each addition.
+Create a well in the center of the dry ingredients, and add the eggs or egg and egg whites, vanilla, and buttermilk or buttermilk and water mixture, and mix to combine.
+Add the (optional) 2 ounces chocolate chips, and then the melted butter and chocolate.
+Mix to combine.
 The batter will be thick but smooth.
-Add the (optional) 2 ounces miniature chocolate chips.
 Divide the batter equally among the prepared muffin cups, smooth the tops with wet fingers.

 Place the tin in the center of the preheated oven and bake until a toothpick inserted in the center comes out clean (about 19 minutes).
 Remove from the oven and allow to cool in the tin for 10 minutes before transferring to a wire rack to cool completely.

 Nutrition Information per lighter muffin, as calculated with recipes.sparkpeople.com (I only provide nutrition info for recipes that I call “light” or “lighter”):

 Calories 175.3 | Total Fat 9.1g | Cholesterol 28.6 mg | Sodium 116.7 mg | Potassium 111.7 mg | Total Carbohydrate 21.9 g (Dietary Fiber 1.9 g; Sugars 9.1 g) | Protein 3.0 g

 Originally published on the blog in 2014.
 Recipe unchanged, photos, video all new.